benyimr/benjamunoz/_pages/about.md

 permalink: /
 title: "Welcome to my site!"
 author_profile: true
-classes: "about-invert"
+classes: "about-page"
 redirect_from:
   - /about/
   - /about.html
 ---

 I am a Ph.D. candidate in the [Department of Political Science](https://polisci.mit.edu/) at the Massachusetts Institute of Technology and a Graduate Research Fellow at the [MIT Governance Lab](https://mitgovlab.org/).
+Esto es un experimento, es simplemente texto random para probar si logramos justificar el texto en el html del about de mi website.
+Si no funciona, buscaré otras opciones